 Under negligence law, the plaintiff should prove that

-- The defendant owed a duty of care towards the victim
+- The defendant owed a duty of care to the victim

 - The defendant breached that duty of care through negligence